 County Commissioner Matt Jones was elected in 2018 for a term that runs through 2022.
-For 2020, Matt is Vice-Chair of the Board.
+For 2021, Matt is Chair of the Board.

 Before joining the Board of County Commissioners, Matt served for six years as the Colorado State Senator for District 17 (Longmont, Lafayette, Louisville, and Erie).
 Prior to becoming a state senator, Matt served three terms in the Colorado House, from 1986 to 1992, and returned for a fourth term from 2010 to 2012.